Mira Mesa Senior High School: SAT

-In 2019, the average score for the SAT Verbal test is 527.
-The average for SAT math being 582.
+In 2019, the average score for the SAT Verbal test was 527.
+The average for SAT math is 582.
 The average SAT score overall was 1672, ranking highest in the city of San Diego.

-Advanced Placement and Honors

-Mira Mesa High School offers a wide variety of AP and Honors classes.
-Classes range from AP Human Geography starting from 9th grade to subjects such as AP Literature for students in their senior year.

-Language Programs

-Mira Mesa High School offers several language programs, including Spanish, French, and Filipino.
-Students at the high school are required to take at least two years of a foreign language class, while the school recommends 3 according to college acceptance standards.

 College Attendance

-Mira Mesa High School has a relatively high post secondary education rate of 92% for the San Diego Unified School District.
+Mira Mesa High School has a relatively high post-secondary education rate of 92% for the San Diego Unified School District.
 Most students attend the local University of California San Diego (UCSD) or San Diego State University.